 Stories of bankruptcy, flooding and a terrible explosion lurk behind today’s placid estates of late twentieth-century private housing.

-Most of the original development has disappeared to post-War development and changes in the economy.
-But we take in a representative selection of surviving buildings to tell the story of how Cubitt Town woke the sleepy Island.
+Most of the original Cubitt Town has disappeared to post-War development and changes in the economy.
+But we are able to take in a representative selection of surviving buildings to tell the story of how Cubitt Town woke the sleepy Island.

 Details – Cubitt Wakes the Isle of Dogs